Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

         return expect(initialPage.getRootElement().isDisplayed()).is.eventually.true;
     });

-browser.get() is used to send the browser on the url given between the () return expect() is checking that the browser is well displaying the most relevant element of the page to check if the good page is displayed.
+browser.get() sends the browser on the url given between the (). expect(element.isDisplayed()).thing.true checks that the browser is well displaying a specific element of the page to check if the good page is displayed.

-So, this step implementation is respecting the steps rules because, as a given step it only create a context, it also answer to the purpose of its creation because it bring the browser on the good page and check itself if the page is displayed, so it check its own behavior.
+So, this step implementation respects the steps rules because, as a given step it only describes a context, it also answer to the purpose of its creation because it brings the browser on the good page and check itself if the page is displayed, so it check its own behavior.

 IMPORTANT : A STEP HAS TO CHECK ITSELF